luketjohnston/distance/readme.md

 ## Discussion
-The major hurdle I'm facing at the moment is getting the model to learn larger environments (it's stuck on the 80x80 basic toy environment).
+The major hurdle I'm facing at the moment is getting the model to learn larger environments (it's stuck on the 40x40 basic toy environment).
 I've tried training it on the Montezuma's Revenge deterministic Atari environment a few times, upgrading the encoding step to use CNNs instead of fully connected layers, and it is able to learn some dead-end states, but distances are mostly meaningless otherwise.
-Most successfull deep reinforcement learning approaches use n-step rollouts for the targets instead of single-step TD errors, which is a downside of my approach (I don't see how to easily extend it to use n-step rollouts for distances).
+I suspect that a major weakness of my approach is that it can only use the one-step TD-error to learn the distance function - most successfull deep reinforcement learning approaches use n-step rollouts for the targets.